Stress Counselling in Newton Abbot

 Change Your Response: We’ll explore the situations that are triggering your stress and practice different ways to respond to stressors.
 You can build new coping skills that work for you.

-Reachng out for help is letting yourself recognise that things aren’t quite working for you and have become too overwhelming.
-Once you’ve taken that first step of acknowledging it, we can work together to understand what’s going on and explore how to find some solutions.
+Asking for support is allowing yourself to realise that things aren’t working for you and have become too much to deal with.
+When you take that first step to recognise it, we can look at what’s happening for you and consider how we can find some resolution.

-I offer a calm and nonjudgmental space.
-There are no agendas or prescriptions.
-Rather than telling you what to do, I listen to you and ask questions.
-Questions that might allow you to view your situation differently.
-I’m here to support you in finding your own path towards feeling more rested and grounded.
+I provide a safe and nurturing environment.
+There are no agendas or expectations.
+Instead of telling you what to do.
+I will listen to you.
+And ask questions.
+Questions that may help you see your situation in a different way.
+I can help you find your own answers to feeling more refreshed and rejuvenated.

-Contact me for a free initial consultation to see if working with me, from Newton Abbot or online, is a good fit for you.
+Click below to contact me and book a free consultation to see if working with me, either from Newton Abbot or online is right for you.

 Read more about how stress can affect you on my stress blog page